RushilSethi/music-bajao/README.md

 - API-based music streaming using Saavn API
 - No ads or interruptions
+- Save your favorite songs and they stay there when you come back!
 - Different quality bitrates to choose from
 - Search, play, pause, and skip songs
 - Display song title, artist, album art, and lyrics